leaphly/price/README.md

 - It helps you to work with multiple currencies, converted or explicit.
 - It is shipped with some math operations: `addition`, `multiplication`, `division`, `subtraction` ...
 - This library extends the [mathiasverraes/money](https://packagist.org/packages/mathiasverraes/money).
+- Immutable Value Object.
+- Shipped with an example of `DoctrineType`

 ### Simple usage